tliron/exturl/README.md

 ### `internal:`

-Internal URLs can ne stored globally so that all contexts will be able to access them.
+Internal URLs can be stored globally so that all contexts are able to access them.

 Supported APIs for global internal URLs are `RegisterInternalURL()` (which will fail if the URL has already been registered), `DeregisterInternalURL()`, `UpdateInternalURL()` (which will always succeed), `ReadToInternalURL()`, `ReadToInternalURLFromStdin()`.

-It is also possible to create ad-hoc internal URLs using `NewInternalURL()` and then `SetContent()`.
+It is also possible to create ad-hoc internal URLs using `NewInternalURL()` and then `url.SetContent()`.
 These are *not* stored globally.

 Content can be `[]byte` or an implementation of the `InternalURLProvider` interface.
-Other types will be converted to string and then to `[]byte`.
+Other types will be converted to strings and then to `[]byte`.

 ### Mock URLs